Civil Engineering

 Prerequisites: CIVE 632 [Min Grade: C]

-CIVE 839 Geomechanics Modeling 3.0 Credits
+CIVE 839 Constitutive Models in Geomechanics 3.0 Credits

-This course covers constitutive laws in goemechanics, including linear elastic, quasi-linear (hyperbolic) elastic, linear elastic-perfectly plastic and elasto-plastic models based on critical state soil mechanics.
+This course covers constitutive laws in geomechanics, including linear elastic, quasi-linear (hyperbolic) elastic, linear elastic-perfectly plastic and elasto-plastic models based on critical state soil mechanics.
 The finite element method is used to solve geotechnical boundary value problems incorporating different constitutive models.

 College/Department: College of Engineering